ConPaaS-team/conpaas/docs/installation.rst

 Registering your ConPaaS image to OpenStack
 --------------------------------------------
-The prebuilt ConPaaS images suitable to be used with OpenStack can be downloaded from the following links, depending on the virtualization tehnology and system architecture you are using:
+The prebuilt ConPaaS images suitable to be used with OpenStack can be downloaded from the following links, depending on the virtualization technology and system architecture you are using:

 **ConPaaS VM image for OpenStack with KVM (x86_64):**